 - Where to eat in Queens during NYC Restaurant Week

-Make reservations through Open Table directly with participating restaurants, where you can search by location, type of food, or whether you prefer lunch or dinner.
+Make reservations through Open Table which lets you search by location and type of food, and a specific time.

 My recommendation is lunch.
-Not because it’s $13 cheaper, but because dinners usually sell out first and you are likely to have more choice at lunch.
+Not because it’s about half the price of dinner, but because dinners usually sell out first and you are likely to have more choice at lunch.

 Here’s another NYC insider deal – If you have an American Express card (and don’t most of us) – register your card with Amex for this special event, and get $5 back on each $35+ spent at a participating Restaurant Week dining spot.